annarider/odin-tic-tac-toe/README.md

 --- board positions filled and by what symbol
 - instance methods:
 -- initialize variables
--- check board state (gameover? if full, empty, winner) -- set a board position with a game piece (X or O)
+-- gets the board's state to help Game class display board -- set a board position with a game piece (X or O)
+-- check board state for gameover? (if full, empty, winner) -- checks for winner, empty, full states
 -- checks if player's choice is a valid move? (position is available?)
--- gets the board's state to help Game class display board

 Player class
 - instance variables: